FraunhoferIOSB/FROST-Server/docs/settings/plugins.md

 ### Projects

 The [Projects plugin](../extensions/DataModel-Projects.md) extends the standard data model with a Project class and User/Role classes that allow fine-grained access control.
-This plugin requires the CoreModel and ModelLoader plugins.
+This plugin requires the ModelLoader and either CoreModel or CoreModelV2 plugins.

 * **plugins.projects.enable:**
   Toggle indicating the Projects plugin should be enabled.
 Default: `false`.